Hero embodies warrior spirit at historic redesignation ceremony

 |Downloads:

-This work, Hero embodies warrior spirit at historic redesignation ceremony [Image 4 of 4], by Angie Thorne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hero embodies warrior spirit at historic redesignation ceremony, by Angie Thorne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT